satackey/action-docker-layer-caching/README.md

     steps:
     - uses: actions/checkout@v2

+    # Pull the latest image to build, and avoid caching pull-only images.
-    # Avoid caching pull-only images.(docker pull is faster than caching in most cases.)
+    # (docker pull is faster than caching in most cases.)
     - run: docker-compose pull

-    # Images created after this action is called are cached.
+    # In this step, this action saves a list of existing images,
+    # the cache is created without them in the post run.
+    # It also restores the cache if it exists.
     - uses: satackey/action-docker-layer-caching@v0.0

     - run: docker-compose build

+    # Finally, "Post Run satackey/action-docker-layer-caching@v0.0",
+    # which is the process of saving the cache, will be executed.
 ```

 ---